pbrena/ggkDecentSkale/README.md

 Just link against `libggk.a` and include `include/Gobbledegook.h` to access the public API in your app.
 You may notice that the public interface isn't documented here.
 Instead, it is documented in `include/Gobbledegook.h`.

-You can use `standalone.cpp` as a reference on how to get things setup in your code.
+You can use `LaunchDecent.cpp` as a reference on how to get things setup in your code.

 # Other handy references